The Cost of Being a Bridesmaid: What to Do If It’s Too Much

 If the wedding isn’t local, you can expect to spend quite a bit to get there.
 Lifestyle blog The Everygirl puts wedding-related travel at $225 per person.
 Most couples don’t provide any transportation assistance for guests.

-You can save on airfare by simply purchasing your plane ticket early and using sites like Travelocity to hunt for the best deals available.
+You can save on airfare by simply purchasing your plane ticket early to hunt for the best deals available.
 You can also use Google Flights to track prices and alert you when the cost of your flight decreases.
 Wedding travel is also a good reason to cash in on any credit card cash back or travel rewards points.

 If you’re driving, carpool with others.
 And if you’re in a city, consider public transportation to wedding-related events like the bachelor and bachelorette parties or the bridal shower.
 The free shuttle buses some airlines provide can be a pain to wait on and commute in, but can save you on a pricey Uber from the airport to your lodgings.